Nick Bonino: Anaheim Ducks

 As a restricted free agent at the conclusion of the 2011–12 season, Bonino was extended a qualifying offer by the Ducks.
 Bonino originally filed for arbitration before agreeing to sign a two-year, $1.4 million deal to avoid arbitration.
 When the 2012–13 NHL lockout began in September, Bonino remained in California to train with some Ducks teammates and other NHLers.
 He eventually signed a lockout contract with HC Neumarkt-Egna in the Italian Serie A2 league, which included an opt-out clause if the NHL resumed play.
 During his time in with the Italian Serie A2 league, Bonino accumulated 26 goals and 26 assists for 52 points through 19 games.
 In January, Bonino returned to North America and was named to the Ducks' opening night roster when the lockout ended.
 Although Anaheim began the season with a 5–1–1 start, Bonino went scoreless in his first six games before scoring his first NHL hat-trick in a 7–4 win over the Los Angeles Kings on February 2, 2013.
 He scored two more goals in February before missing 20 games to recover from a lower body injury incurred on March 10.
 Bonino returned to the Ducks lineup on April 21 and he was slotted into the second line centre role between Palmieri and Selanne.
 While playing the final four games of the regular season, Bonino combined for three points on the power play.
 He finished the regular season with 13 points, including five goals, which tied a career high.
 This continued into the 2013 Stanley Cup playoffs where he opened the scoring in Game 1 against the Detroit Red Wings for an eventual 3–1 win.
-Bonino became one of Anaheim’s most reliable centers during the opening round, routinely taking faceoffs at both ends of the ice and winning half of them.
-He also scored the game-winning goal in Game 5, although the Ducks would lose in seven games.
+Bonino became one of Anaheim's most reliable centers during the opening round, routinely taking faceoffs at both ends of the ice and winning half of them.
+He also scored the game-winning goal in Game 5, although the Ducks would lose the seven game match.